alpayH/rigorous/Agent1_Peer_Review/README.md

 Per default spezialised agents use GPT-4.1-nano (long-context, cost-efficient model).
 You can also choose another (local) model.

-### Quality Control Agents
+## Quality Control Agents
-Quality Control Agent serve as a validation layer across each category, they..
+Quality Control Agent (think Associate Editor) serve as a validation layer across each category, they..
 - Review and validate outputs from spezialized agents
 - Ensure consistency and quality across analyses
 - Provide a comprehensive final report with: